How to Lower LDL: Lifestyle, Supplements, and When Medication Matters

 Group 3: Adults aged 40–75 with diabetes and LDL 70–189 mg/dL.
 Moderate-intensity statin therapy is recommended.

 Group 4: Adults aged 40–75 without diabetes, with LDL 70–189 mg/dL and estimated 10-year cardiovascular risk ≥7.5%.
-Risk discussion with clinician recommended; statin therapy generally favored at ≥10% 10-year risk.
+Statin therapy generally favored at ≥10% 10-year risk.

 For people who can’t tolerate statins